internetarchive/dweb-objects/API.md

 Fields:
 _keys:  Array of keys (the signed objects on the list)

-new KeyChain (data, master, key, verbose)
+new KeyChain (data, verbose, options)
 Create a new KeyChain, for parameters see CommonList or Publicprivate

 static p_new (data, key, verbose)